ncravino/H96_MAX_V58/docs/fix_hardware_features_for_tv.md

 <feature name="android.software.leanback_only" />
 ```
 It was commented out and this was making Plex enter a loop asking to change layout between mobile and tv.

+I also disabled per google documentation the features that usually aren't active on tv.

 ## Editing tv_core_hardware.xml